 Don’t Ignore Key Findings

 The experts mention (politely) that not only do you have to do the research; you also have to accept the results.
 School quality really can vary; see our School Information page for more details.
 Even noise quality can be a factor that drives location.
 Best practice?
 Find out what people have to say about where they live, good and bad.
-When you plan a Charleston relocation, you’ll can take advantage of your new opportunity while avoiding common oversights.
+When you plan a South Carolina relocation, you’ll can take advantage of your new opportunity while avoiding common oversights.
 And if relocation is in your future, at Jeff Cook Real Estate we are here to help you find the right — and practical — new place to call home.